Use these strategies to plan your fundraisers:

 Envelopes at Restaurant Tables

 Get your team together once a month for game night.
-A different team member hosts, with each team member bringing a food dish.
+A different team member can host each time, and everyone can bring a food dish.
 Everyone pays $5 to play, with all the money going to your team.

 Hold a yard sale in your community.
 Your team’s junk could be someone else’s treasure!
 Think about inviting other teams to participate — the bigger the better!